Esukhia/teachingtibetan.com/docs/production/strategies-monitoring-repair.md

   <summary>Detailed explanation</summary>

-It means that the written text is entirely devoid of spelling, punctuation, grammar, or any other mistakes that would compromise its correctness, clarity, or adherence to the established rules and conventions of the writing system.
+It means the person can navigate around difficulties in their communication smoothly and seamlessly.
+When they encounter a challenge or stumble, they can backtrack and restructure their statement or conversation in a way that is almost imperceptible to the listener.
+They have the ability to fluidly adjust their language or approach to overcome obstacles, ensuring a continuous and uninterrupted conversation experience for the interlocutor.

 </details>